Tamil Nadu geography for Tnpsc and Upsc exams. This includes features such as mountains, plateaus, plains and coastal regions.

-Tamil Nadu has different traditional and cultural practices.
-It has exquisite Physiography and climate which makes it unique from other India States.
+This region has different traditional and cultural practices.
+It has exquisite Physiography and climate of Tamil Nadu, which makes it distinct from other Indian states.

-Tamil land has a variety of flora and fauna that is different plants and animals species, Several exotic hill station, Huge forest, beautiful waterfalls and long beaches and coastline which is the lifeline of millions.
+Tamil Nadu has a rich diversity of flora and fauna, including various plant and animal species.
+Several exotic hill stations, a huge forest, beautiful waterfalls and long beaches and coastline, which is the lifeline of millions.
+This region experiences distinct seasons, including Summer, monsoon and winter.

 Location and size of Tamil Nadu